apache/buildstream-site/content/pages/feature_page.md

 ## Release highlights

 BuildStream 1.2 is the second Release delivered by the BuildStream project which incorporates a new CAS artifact cache based on bazel remote APIs.
 This new feature significantly reduces build times.
-In addition, a new structure of the tool's configuration file, together with new capabilities to fetch from multiple sources, increase BuildStream flexibility.
+In addition, improved customisation through the tool's configuration file, together with new capabilities to fetch from multiple sources, increase the flexibility of BuildStream.

 Over the last eight months, BuildStream has seen significant improvement, adding several minor features which provide a better onboarding experience to new users while still improving productivity in everyday workflows for application developers and integrators.